Preparing your home for sale

-You’ve decided to sell, but it’s likely there are a few things to do before we can take the photos, prepare all of the marketing materials and get the property listed.
+Now that you've decided to sell your property there are a few things to do before the property listed.

 De-clutter